This is the multi-page printable view of this section.

 Upgrade Impact Analysis identifies and recommends upgrades for your dependencies.
 By pinpointing the distinct actions that can resolve your vulnerabilities and mitigate the risks associated with updates, your security program can make more informed risk management decisions and triage issues more effectively.
 See Upgrade impact analysis for more information.

-Endor Magic Patches Endor Labs backports security fixes to your packages, allowing you to minimize the impact of software updates.
-By using an Endor Magic Patch, you can update the libraries with a minimally viable security patch that reduces your risk of breaking changes, bugs, or performance issues associated with an upgrade.
-See using Endor Magic Patches for more information.
+Endor Patches Endor Labs backports security fixes to your packages, allowing you to minimize the impact of software updates.
+By using an Endor patch, you can update the libraries with a minimally viable security patch that reduces your risk of breaking changes, bugs, or performance issues associated with an upgrade.
+See using Endor patches for more information.

 The following diagram demonstrates an example of a vulnerability prioritization process performed by security teams: